 Outside the Studio Marta is occupied with the on-going upkeep of her 100 year old “Lone Mountain Tearoom” originally an artist’s painting studio and later a Prohibition-era speakeasy, as well as the gardens that surround her urban oasis; her laboratory for horticultural experimentation.
 Travel, Morocco and France being the most recent, experimenting with different cuisines, as well upholding her reputation as an indefatigable host provides fertile ground for both clients, colleagues, and friends to share in a salon environment of lively debate, food and wine.
 Her constant companion Max, the tri-colored beagle, and the newest family addition Beau, the Lab-Catahoula mix, keep her on the city streets and beaches in an attempt to exhaust these little rascals.

-James Munden is the Principal at MFLA with 15 years of experience in landscape architecture, urban design, and community development.
+James Munden is a Partner at MFLA with 15 years of experience in landscape architecture, urban design, and community development.
 He received his BA (Honors) degree and postgraduate diploma in landscape architecture from the University of Central England in Birmingham, U.K.

 Since 2010, James has been a part of MFLA working on high profile and challenging projects in the Bay Area, including Brickyard Cove East Shore State Park, Emeryville Center of Community Life, 181 Fremont Poetry Garden (POPOS), Multi-family residential homes in Hayes Valley, Santa Clara Family Justice Center in San Jose, and Silver Oak Winery in Alexander Valley.